Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Experiments

 \subsubsection{Scenario 1: Urban Road}

-In this scenario, shown in Figure \ref{fig:curves_comparison_05}, pedestrians are crossing the road, the vehicle in the middle of FOV, the cyclist on the road, the tram rail, the traffic signs, and buildings in the background.

-We notice in Fig. \ref{fig:curves_comparison_05}, that Pandey et al.'s method in the first column provides the local maxima around the ground truth values for almost all the six parameters.
-It is generally non-smooth for this single-frame trial.
-The global optimum is more distinct in the method by Levinson et al..
-However, various local maxima would impede the gradient-based optimizers from achieving the true value.
-Castorena et al.'s method also has some limitations since it overlooks the occlusion effect, and it is evident that the shape of the cost function is not smooth.
-It is solved by a simulated annealing-based method that might reduce the influence of local optima at the cost of more iterations.
-However, the global optimum is not located in the center of the curves, which will bias and hence degrade the solution.
-In comparison to the other methods, the proposed Multi-FEAT shows a smoother curve for almost all the parameters, with a peak almost centering at zero, which is promising.
+In this scenario, shown in Fig. \ref{fig:curves_comparison_05}, pedestrians are crossing the road, the vehicle in the middle of FOV with the cyclist on the road, and the tram rail, the traffic signs, and buildings in the background.
+We notice in Fig. \ref{fig:curves_comparison_05}, that Pandey et al.'s method in the first column provides the local maxima around the ground truth values for almost all six parameters.
+However, it is generally non-smooth.
+The global optimum is distinct in the method by Levinson et al..
+However, various local maxima would impede the gradient-based optimizers from achieving the actual value.
+Castorena, et al.'s method also has some limitations since it overlooks the occlusion effect, and it is evident that the shape of the cost function is not smooth.
+Compared to the other methods, the proposed Multi-FEAT shows a smoother curve for almost all the parameters, with a peak almost centering at zero.